Honors in Art History

 3. In ARTH 692H, the honors candidate will finish writing, and defend orally an interpretative essay of a length appropriate to the scope of the project.

-4. For the deadlines for the thesis and oral defense, please consult the document titled Senior Honors Thesis on the Honors Carolina web site for the current academic year, available from the Art Department Majors Blackboard site.
-Honors candidates will submit a complete draft of the thesis to their committee by the end of the second week of March (the week preceding Fall Break for December graduates), but not later than two weeks before the oral defense.
+4. For the deadlines for the oral defense of the thesis, please consult the document titled Senior Honors Thesis on the Honors Carolina web site for the current academic year.
+Honors candidates will submit a complete draft of the thesis to their committee by the end of the second week of March (the week preceding Fall Break for December graduates), but not later than two weeks before the scheduled oral examination on the project.
 The last date available for an oral defense is the last weekday of March.
 The candidate’s entire committee must participate in the oral defense.

-6. The oral defense will be completed no later than one week before the deadline set by Honors Carolina for Departmental Honors recommendations.
-Immediately following the oral defense, the appropriate letter grade for ARTH 691H and 692H will be assigned to the student by the Project Supervisor, and must be submitted to the Departmental Student Services Assistant—together with the Honors recommendation (Honors, High Honors, or No Honors).
-Two copies (one for each copy of the thesis) of the signed title page of the Honors Thesis must be turned in to the Departmental Student Services Assistant.
-The title page for each copy of the Honors Thesis must be signed by all three members of the student’s Honors Committee.
-Following the oral defense, the Student Services Assistant will verify the relevant information with the Honors Advisor, who will convey to the Undergraduate Honors Office the appropriate recommendations.
-By semester’s end, the Honors Advisor will enter the student’s grades in the official grade forms.
+6. The oral defense will be completed not later than three weekdays before the deadline set by the Honors Carolina Office for Departmental Honors recommendations.
+Immediately following the oral defense, the appropriate letter grade for ARTH 691H and 692H will be assigned to the student by the Project Supervisor and must be submitted to the Departmental Student Services Assistant—together with the Honors recommendation (Honors, High Honors, or No Honors).
+Following the oral defense, the Student Services Assistant will transmit the relevant information to the Honors Advisor, who will convey to the Undergraduate Honors Office the appropriate recommendation and enter the student’s grade in the official grade forms.

 8. Following the oral defense and the completion of any changes required by the committee, the candidate must submit the Honors thesis to the Carolina Digital Repository by the last day of classes.
 Candidates should refer to the instructions for electronic submission in the Honors Carolina Senior Honors Thesis Guidelines for Academic Units, Faculty Advisors, and Students.